Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     ```

     This is a non-fatal error and does not affect the `bos-operations` stage of `sat bootsys`.

-    **Note:** In certain cases, the command may fail before reaching the displayed timeout
-    and show warnings similar to the following:

-    ```text
-    WARNING: The 'kubectl wait' command failed instead of timing out. stderr: error: condition not met for jobs/boa-79584ffe-104c-4766-b584-06c5a3a60996
-    ```

-    The BOS operation can still proceed even with these warnings.
-However, the warnings
-    may result in the `bos-operations` stage of the `sat bootsys` command exiting before the BOS
-    operation is complete.
-Because of this, it is important to view the logs in order to monitor the
-    boot and to verify that the nodes reached the expected state.
-Both of these recommendations are shown
-    in the remaining steps.

-1. (`ncn-m001#`) Use the job ID strings to monitor the progress of the boot job.

-    **Tip:** The commands needed to monitor the progress of the job are provided in the output of the `sat bootsys boot` command.

-    ```bash
-    kubectl -n services logs -c boa -f --selector job-name=boa-79584ffe-104c-4766-b584-06c5a3a60996
-    ```

-1. (`ncn-m001#`) In another shell window, use a similar command to monitor the UAN session.

-    ```bash
-    kubectl -n services logs -c boa -f --selector job-name=boa-a1a697fc-e040-4707-8a44-a6aef9e4d6ea
-    ```

 1. Wait for compute nodes and UANs to boot and check the Configuration Framework Service \(CFS\) log for errors.